The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Learning Center Experience

 Early childhood is a time of constant discovery, learning, and growth.
-According to the Bureau of Labor Statistics, long-term national job growth for child care workers is expected to be 20 percent through 2020.* Professionals trained to work with young children may find opportunities in day care centers, after-school programs, and other childcare settings.†Kaplan University’s Bachelor of Science in Early Childhood Development program could help you pursue and build a rewarding career in this growing field.
+According to the Bureau of Labor Statistics, employment of childcare workers is expected to be 14 percent through 2022.* Professionals trained to work with young children may find opportunities in day care centers, after-school programs, and other childcare settings.†Kaplan University’s Bachelor of Science in Early Childhood Development program could help you pursue and build a rewarding career in this growing field.
 Our nonlicensure program is designed to provide you with a strong foundation in child growth and development, ethics, health and nutrition, lesson planning, and much more.

 The curriculum emphasizes: